AC8L/foodFetcher-web-crawler-MarkLogic/README.rst

 Install prerequisites, clone repository and you are ready to go. foodFetcher was tested and found to run well on Mac OS X (10.11), Centos 7 and on Windows 7 through Cygwin (2.5.1).
 On Windows python, scrapy and MarkLogic Python API have to be installed through Cygwin setup tools, not windows installers.
 Scrapy has to be installed using pip (pip3).
-It also requires certain cygwin development packages to be present (e.g. openssl-devel, etc.) but process is quite trivial.
+It also requires certain cygwin development packages to be present (e.g. xslt-devel, openssl-devel, etc.) but process is quite trivial.

 Configuration